rolling-scopes/rsschool-app/docs/RS APP Platform/rs-app.md

 ## Rolling Scopes School Application
-Rolling Scopes School Application, or RS APP— is an open-source platform used in the learning process at RS School and developed by community activists.
+Rolling Scopes School Application, or  RS School App— is an open-source platform used in the learning process at RS School and developed by community activists.

 Links:
 - [app.rs.school](https://app.rs.school/) - school training platform